vctemple/C-studying-project/README.md

-# Exercise software list from college subject - Data Strucst in .C
+# Exercise software list from college subject - Data Structs in .C

  - 1: functions in C;
  - 2: calculations using loops;